zulip/zulip/help/include/channels-and-topics.md

-In Zulip, streams determine who gets a message.
+In Zulip, channels determine who gets a message.
 Topics tell you what the message is about.

 Topics are light-weight subjects, very similar to the subject line of an email.